 This subject introduces economics as a social science; scarcity, resource allocation and opportunity cost; consumer and producer behaviour as the basis for supply and demand analysis; introduction to marginal analysis; applications of supply and demand analysis; efficiency concepts and market forces.

-Macroeconomic Principles

-Staff Contact: Dr J. Lodewijk

-Prerequisite: ECON1103

-Note/s: Excluded ECON1101 and ECON1102.
+ECON1104 Macroeconomic Principles Staff Contact: Dr J Lodewijk CP15 S2 HPW3 Prerequisite: ECON1103 Note/s: Excluded ECON1101 and ECON1102.

 This subject provides and introduction to the analysis of aggregate output, employment and economic growth and their relationship to the policy issues of unemployment, inflation and the balance of payments.
+Also covered are models of the balance of payments.
 Also covered are models of the determination of equilibrium income; an analysis of the role of financial institutions; and an introduction to the analysis of macroeconomic policy.

-Business and Government

-Staff Contact: A/Prof R. Conlon

-Note/s: Excluded ECON2101
+Business and Government Staff Contact: A/Prof R Conion CP15 S2 HPW3 Prerequisite: ECON1101 or ECON1103 Note/s: Excluded ECON2101